 Instructions

-- Combine the ingredients for the infused oil in a medium pot.
-Stir, then place them over a low medium heat on your smallest burner.
-Cook for 15-20 minutes, stirring intermittently.
+- Place the oil and spring onions in a medium pot over a medium heat.
+Cook for 5-15 minutes until the spring onion greens and golden brown and crispy.
 Assess the heat, turning it down if need be.
 Continue to cook until the spring onions are a deep brown (but not burnt!) and shrivelled.
 If you take a few out of the oil (and allow to cool before touching) they should feel super crispy.
 This is as important for taste as it is for food safety, so don’t rush this step (see notes).

 - Make sure you cool the oil quickly and transfer to a sterilised jar in the fridge.